MohsinRaz3/next-folio/src/posts/gpt-3-generated-poetry.md

 In a batch of 20 samples, not all of them are great—but the good ones are sometimes _really_ good.

 If I wanted to use it in this way, I'd need a process that allows a human (me) to select and use the best samples.

-I hope this was interesting!
-I also covered everything here in a video as well (which I geared towards less technical viewers) which you can check out [here](https://www.youtube.com/watch?v=r3zKcL0iGeA&t=47s).

 Thanks for reading!